evacchi/scribbles/kcp/alternative-rule-languages.md

 ## Motivation

 Today, Kogito only supports DRL.
-It is not possible to use a different programming language than the Java dialect of the consequences, nor is it possible to use plain Java to express rules, but only DRL files.
+It is not possible to use a different programming language apart from the Java dialect in the consequences, nor is it possible to use plain Java to express rules, but only DRL files.

 ## Goal

-We propose a mechanism to plug different language implementations, into the rule engine, by pre-processing traditional compilation units, decorated through annotations; e.g.:
+The goal is to realize a mechanism to plug different language implementations, into the rule engine, while, at the same time, keep the burden low for maintainers of the platform.

+## Description

+We propose to use annotations to decorate methods in a traditional JVM language.
+These annotations will contain the constraints; the body of the methods will contain the consequence.
+For instance, in Java:

 ```java
 public class AnnotatedUnit implements RuleUnitMemory {